Brandun Lee: Professional career

 Lee signed a professional contract with manager Cameron Dunkin in the fall of 2016 and debuted shortly afterward at age 17 the next year while he was still in high school.
 He has been trained by his father Bobby Lee "since day one".
 After compiling a perfect 21–0 record, he captured the vacant IBO Inter-Continental super lightweight title on March 10, 2021, when he defeated Samuel Teah (17–3–1) by third-round knockout at the Mohegan Sun Arena in Uncasville, Connecticut.

 In his next fight, Lee fought for the first time professionally in his home state of California, against Ezequiel Victor Fernandez (28–4–1) on the undercard of John Riel Casimero vs. Guillermo Rigondeaux on August 14, 2021.
-Lee made quick work of his opponent, knocking Fernandez down 3 times in the first 100 seconds of the fight.
+Lee made quick work of his opponent, knocking Fernandez down three times in the first 100 seconds of the fight.
 The fight was waved off after the third knockdown, extending Lee's consecutive knockout victory streak to fourteen in a row.

+After 30 successive wins, Lee suffered his first defeat as a professional against Cain Sandoval at The Cosmopolitan in Las Vegas, Nevada, on June 28, 2026, going down by majority decision over 10 rounds with two of the ringside judges scoring the fight 97–93 and 96–94 for his opponent, while the third had it a 95–95 draw.